lucaminudel/The-fantastic-four-of-Continuous-Delivery/README.md

 Version 0 is the previous official and well functioning version that can be used to replace this version in case a show-stopper bug shows-up.

 - **Supported Storage version: v10.**
-The current v10 file format version for the file that stores ideal lap time and the degradation per lap.
+The current v10 storage format version that stores ideal lap time and the degradation per lap.

 ## Version 2a-Latent-code